Wearable IoT devices: applications and potential risks

 Wearable clothing focuses mainly on monitoring your physical activity.
 For example, the muscle performance of the user.
 This data can be gathered daily, weekly, and monthly.

-The product shown above is from a company called Enflux, it brings motion sensors, and Bluetooth features, it is anti-odor, it can measure O2 levels in the body of the person wearing the smart clothing, and it also brings a heart rate monitor.
+The product shown above is from a company called Enflux.
+It brings motion sensors and Bluetooth features, it is odor-resistant, can measure O2 levels in the body of the person wearing the smart clothing, and it also brings a heart rate monitor.

 Smartglasses

-These IoT-based wearable devices are really new in the market.
-Among the uses you can find for this device, imagine having information shown in your lens on burned calories, heart rate, navigation in real time (maps orientation), and how long you have been exercising.
+Meta and different brands are already developing smart glasses.
+Among the uses you can find for this device, imagine having information shown in your lens on burned calories, heart rate, navigation in real time (map orientation), and how long you have been exercising.

-Some developers have added camera lenses to the smart glasses, to give the person the chance to take pictures or record videos.
-Wearable glasses also may include augmented reality functions, this enhances the experience of the user with the products he interacts with during the day.
+Some developers have added camera lenses to the smart glasses to give the person the chance to take pictures or record videos.
+Wearable glasses also may include augmented reality functions, which enhance the experience of the user with the products they interact with during the day.

-At DeepSea Developments we offer IoT product development consulting, if you need help with the design and development of an IoT wearable device, you can click below to book a meeting with our engineering experts.
+At DeepSea Developments, we design and develop state-of-the-art wearable electronic devices for companies in San Francisco and other cities in the US.
+If you need help with the design and development of an IoT wearable device, you can click below to book a meeting with our engineering experts.
 We use agile hardware development to deliver the best results possible.

 Wearable IoT devices – Privacy and security